-How To Tell If A Mystery or Neirte Snail Is Dead?
+How To Tell If A Mystery Snail Is Dead?

 The best way to tell is by smelling the shell or snail itself.
 If it smells rotten, foul, or just disgusting, your snail has died.
 The snail species doesn’t make a difference when trying to identify a dead snail from a live snail.